 - They may be the company CEO, who is able to make the tough call to buy out another company for millions of dollars or fire a hundred staff members in the afternoon without batting an eyelid.

 - It could be the Special Forces Agent who is able to assassinate an enemy without feeling any fear or remorse.

 - Or it could be the neurosurgeon who is able to keep a steady hand and relaxed mind even though they know that one wrong move can potentially lead to permanent brain damage or death for the patient.

-Dr Kevin Dutton and Andy McNab refer to these individuals as ‘Good Psychopaths’, and in their book ‘The Good Psychopath’s Guide to Success’, they believe that there are many lessons that can be learned from these individuals that can help all of us to get the most out of our lives.
+Dr Kevin Dutton and Andy McNab refer to these individuals as ‘Good Psychopaths’, and in their book ‘The Good Psychopath’s Guide to Success’, they believe that many lessons can be learned from these individuals that can help all of us to get the most out of our lives.

-The following list are traits that Good Psychopaths have that anyone can develop and train over time.
+The following list is traits that Good Psychopaths have that anyone can develop and train over time.

 1. Deliver what they promise, regardless of what it takes, rather than back out due to fear or excuses

 Good Psychopaths do what is needed, and go for what they want.
 They know how to win, and switch on when it matters most and the pressure is on.
 They get things done when they say they will rather than putting things off and procrastinating.
 Procrastination uses up a lot of mental resources and is an emotional coping strategy wrongly applied to a practical task.
 It drains willpower quickly, which is a finite resource.
 Good Psychopaths instead focus on the reward that comes from completing the job and are motivated by this.
 They don’t try to waste time being afraid or providing reasons for why they haven’t done it yet.
 They just do it.

 Good Psychopaths are not deterred by failure or the punishment of making mistakes and instead focus on the rewards of success.
 They step up and nail it when the pressure is on and when it really counts.

 3. Are true to themselves and what is best for them rather than trying to please others